jahudka/component-events/README.md

 a relay listener for the event in the event dispatcher and when the event is emitted it will relay it to the component, which will get lazily created at that moment if it wasn't created yet.

-The package works by statically analysing all services implementing the `Nette\Application\IPresenter` class when the DI container is being compiled.
+The package works by statically analysing all services extending the `Nette\Application\UI\Presenter` class when the DI container is being compiled.
 Since components are created using statically defined `createComponent<Name>()` methods it is easy to traverse the component tree and check each component for the relevant interfaces, provided the factory methods have appropriate return type